dhlab-epfl/dhSegment-text/README.md

 ## Background

-This work was carried out in the frame of the master thesis of Raphaël Barman, within the context of the ['impresso - Media Monitoring of the Past'](https://impresso-project.ch) project (SNSF Sinergia grant [CRSII5_173719](http://p3.snf.ch/project-173719)).
+This work was carried out in the frame of the master thesis of Raphaël Barman, within the context of the ['*impresso* - Media Monitoring of the Past'](https://impresso-project.ch) project (SNSF Sinergia grant [CRSII5_173719](http://p3.snf.ch/project-173719)).